An Intellectual Conception of Desire

 Socratic Intellectualism conceives of desire as part of reason.
-In human beings, according to this conception of desire, there is an on-going process of forming beliefs about what is good and bad in the circumstances.
+In human beings, according to this conception of desire, there is an on-going process of forming beliefs about what is good and what is bad in the circumstances.
 No antecedent desire sets this psychological process in motion.
 This process is a fixed part of the human psychology.
 All desires stem from these beliefs.

-This understanding of how the soul functions in human beings is in direct opposition with the view according to which reason in human beings consists simply in the general process of forming and retracting beliefs and not in any specific process to solve a particular problem.
+This understanding of how the soul functions in human beings is in direct opposition with the view according to which "reason" in human beings consists simply in a general process of forming and retracting beliefs and not in any specific process to solve a particular problem.

 This understanding also is in opposition with the view Socrates attributes to "the majority," that it is possible to know the better course of action but to act for the sake of a worse one because belief is overpowered by desire.
 The many say that this can and does happen to human beings.

 How to Control Action